It was hard to tell if the freshman was serious or just being polite.

 "We get into it a lot on my team when they ask questions — why I am who I am.
 Why do I do the things I do?
 A lot of it is just explaining what I believe and that I am not just some wacko."

-In a December 2009 interview with nationally syndicated sports talk show host Jim Rome, Weddle was asked about Tiger Woods' extramarital affairs.
-Weddle replied that it was unacceptable, no matter the circumstances.
-Weddle also reached out to Cincinnati Bengals receiver Chad Ochocinco after the passing of Ochocinco's teammate Chris Henry.
+In a December 2009 interview with nationally syndicated sports talk show host Jim Rome, Eric Weddle was asked about Tiger Woods' extramarital affairs.
+He replied that it was unacceptable, no matter the circumstances.
+Eric Weddle also reached out to Cincinnati Bengals receiver Chad Ochocinco after the passing of Ochocinco's teammate Chris Henry.

 "It (having the gospel) makes a difference.
 You enjoy life and the people around you more.
 It has put me in a position to have direction, love, and have what I want most for my family."